Project 3: Memory Allocator (v1.0)

 Allocating Memory

-Request new memory regions from the kernel via mmap.
-To perform the allocation, place a metadata struct at the start of a free memory address and then return a pointer to the ‘data’ portion of the memory shown in the first figure.
+If your program needs more memory, request additional blocks via sbrk.
+Place a metadata struct at the start the memory and return a pointer to the ‘data’ portion of the memory shown in the first figure.
 Don’t return a pointer to the struct itself, because it will be overwritten by the user!

 Memory allocations must be aligned to 16 bytes; in other words, the size of the memory blocks should be evenly divisible by 16.
-This should take the size of the block headers into account.
+The minimum viable block’s data portion is 16 bytes, and the overall minimum size of a block is 48 bytes.

 Once basic allocation works, you can start splitting blocks that are not 100% used.
 For instance, if a block is 4096 bytes in size but only 96 bytes are actually used, split the block in two: one 96-byte block, and one 4000-byte block.